kerokerosuruna/aif-to-flac/README.md

 # aif-to-flac
 Python script to convert aif audio files to flac audio files.
 Keeps the original aif files.
+It should maintain all tags the files have, and it seems to do so from my testing with foobar2000

 Requires FFmpeg to run.